-Oct, 1992.
+Oct 1992.
 A grand party was arranged at our terrace.
 All possible cousins and relatives gathered on this occasion.
-The occasion was: ‘Grandpa’s birthday’.

-Instant ramification of the party was to see my grandpa being shifted to one of my uncle’s house.
-Although, it was very close to our house, I could sense a void of him not being there.
-Of course, it wasn’t just for the stick, but I really missed him.
+The party’s instant ramification was to see my grandpa being shifted to one of my uncle’s houses (he juggled between his sons’ homes).
+Although it was very close to where we lived, I could sense a void of him not being there.
+Of course, it wasn’t just for the stick, but I missed him.

-Four months later, in Feb, 1993, he passed away at our uncle’s place while my mom was feeding him with a glass of water.
-He was diabetic and hence the heart attack he suffered didn’t come to our notice.
+Four months later, in Feb 1993, he passed away at our uncle’s place while my mom fed him with a glass of water.
+He had diabetes, and hence the heart attack he suffered didn’t come to our notice.
 I was at home sleeping when he departed.

-The stick was burnt along with his body and except for few photos and memories; there aren’t any vestiges of him left with me.
+The stick was burnt along with his corpse, and except for a few photos and memories, there aren’t any vestiges of him left with me.

-Some years back, I did find few letters which he had written to my mom while he was at our uncle’s place.
+Some years back, I found few letters he had written to my mom while he was at our uncle’s place.
 He used to mention my mom as ‘DIL’ (Daughter-in-law) in short, while he wrote his daily routine and other things.

-I haven’t seen the movie, ‘Chak De India’ till date.
-I haven’t seen full promos of the movie till date.
-All I have heard is, it resembles the life story of Mir Ranjan Negi, former Indian hockey player, it’s a good movie and Preethi Sabarwhal played by Segarika Ghatge is hot.
+I haven’t seen the movie ‘Chak De India’ to date.
+I haven’t seen full promos of the film to date.
+All I have heard is that it resembles Mir Ranjan Negi’s life story, a former Indian hockey player; it’s a good movie, and Preethi Sabarwhal played by Sagarika Ghatge, is hot.

-But the whole notion of the movie being based on our national game brought back those days when I used to snatch the walking stick from my grandpa.
+But the whole notion of the movie being based on our so-called national game (not officially) brought back those days when I used to snatch the walking stick from my grandpa.

-I never played hockey from past 13-14 years, because it never suited my fellow mates, also, we enjoyed cricket, soccer, tennis and baseball more than hockey.
+I never played hockey for the past 13-14 years because it never suited my fellow mates; also, we enjoyed cricket, football, tennis, and baseball more than hockey.

-I hope the trend changes and soon we see hockey reach the heights once again and add more Olympic gold medals with 8 already being won (World record – 6 in a row from 1928 Amsterdam to 1956 Melbourne).
-The last one was at Moscow in 1980.
+I hope the trend changes, and soon we see hockey reach the heights once again and add more Olympic gold medals with eight already being won (World record – 6 in a row from 1928 Amsterdam to 1956 Melbourne).
+The last one was in Moscow in 1980.

-This is to my grandpa and his wonderful walking stick.
-Hope grandpa’s walking sticks can do wonders to reignite the passion of hockey which is at its nadir at the moment.
+This is to my grandpa and his fantastic walking stick.
+I hope grandpa’s walking sticks can do wonders to reignite hockey’s passion, which is at its nadir at the moment.